tq-systems/meta-tq/doc/README.TQMa335x.md

 ## Known Issues

 * TQMa335xL in MBa335x: sometimes after booting the ethernet phy shows up wrong addresses
+* The generated UBIFS does not fit into the default SPI-NOR (16 MiB).
+If rootfs on SPI NOR is required, following solutions:
+  * tailor image recipe and kernel configuration to get real tiny
+  * use SoM variant with larger SPI-NOR

 ## Artifacts